 The Type Cover dock of the Surface Pro 6 measures 295 x 217 x 5mm and features a full QWERTY layout including function keys and a trackpad.

 Generally the typing experience is pretty good, despite the cramped dimensions.
 Sensibly, Microsoft has given more acreage to the letter keys, making the function keys smaller.
 Downsides include the four arrow keys, which are bunched up at the bottom right corner, and the left-hand shift key, which is so small, I found myself ACCIDENTALLY HITTING CAPS LOCK ON MORE THAN ONE OCCASION.

 The trackpad is very precise and responsive, allowing you to scroll through long articles with ease and get a quick overview of running processes with a three-fingered drag.
 There are no buttons next to the trackpad, but it supports both left and right clicks.

 There was a little bit of flex at the bottom-right corner of the review sample we were sent, which is slightly worrying.
 Given that these things cost £150 a pop, I’d have hoped for a bit more resilience here.

-Related: Best gaming keyboards
+Related: Best tablet

 Microsoft Surface Pro 6 – Display

 The display of the Surface Pro 6 measures 12.3 inches across and boasts a resolution of 2736 x 1824, which gives you 267 pixels per inch (ppi).
-The display conforms to an aspect ratio of 3:2, which is common for the Surface range, as well as Apple’s iPad Pros.
+The display conforms to an aspect ratio of 3:2, which is common for the Surface range, as well as Apple’s iPad Pro.

 The tempered glass cover has a tendency to reflect sunlight and harsh striplights, which hampers visibility.
 But that’s something you’ll encounter on any device with a glass display cover.